ibm-cloud-docs/citrix-netscaler-vpx/ipsec-verification.md

 {:note: .note}
 {:important: .important}

-# Verifying VPN Tunnel Connection
+# Verifying VPN tunnel connection
 {: #verifying-vpn-tunnel-connection}

 There are procedures and commands that will help you verify the operational status of the VPN connection with your {{site.data.keyword.vpx_full}}.